PoemaIX/KSKB-IX/docs/Poema-IX-EN.md

         2. I provide the top floor, you provide the construction fee of the directional wi-fi
 4. Join via AX.25 radio (Considering, not implenment yet)

 Commercial use is prohibited.
-For example using KSKB-IX to exchange commercial traffic
+For example using Poema IX to exchange commercial traffic

 * Commercial use is not allowed.
-For example using KSKB-IX to exchange commercial traffic.
+For example using Poema IX to exchange commercial traffic.
 Please contact us for more information.
 * SLA < 99% guaranteed. ([My computer is very unstable](https://www.kskb.eu.org/2022/06/5.html), It may be a problem with the memory or the motherboard, and it will BSoD randomly)
 * If SLA >= 99%，You can get double SLA credit compensate, I will shutdown your server to fit the SLA. ~~Guaranteed less than is also a guarantee~~
 * The IXP **DOES NOT** provides IP Transit itself, but there are some [volunteers](#RS2) who provides IP Transit.
 Otherwise  you can ask IP transit from [IX members](../members) directly.